YKLoh666/AACS2204-Past-Year-Answer/2024-JAN/answer.md

 b)

-- Method Matching
-  - Being used in **Compile-Time Polymorphism**, or method overloading.
-The **declared class type of the referenced variable** decides which method to execute at compile-time.
-  - The method is matched by the same name, the same number of formal parameters, and the same type of formal parameter in order.
-- Method Binding
+Method Matching | Method Binding
-  - Being used in **Runtime Polymorphism**, or method overriding.
-The **actual class of the object referenced by the variable** decides which method to execute at runtime.
-  - The method is found dynamically by Java Virtual Machine (JVM), from the actual class up to the referenced class type, to find the matching method signature.
+-|-
+Used by method overloading | Used by method binding Decide method implementation to use at compile time | Method implementation is binded at runtime Class type of the reference variable decides the method implementation to use | Actual class of the referenced object decides the method implementation to use
+Match with method header, which consists of the method name and parameter list (data type, order and number of parameters) | Match with method signature

 c)

 - The entities involved in the problem case are identified.
 Those entities are the ones who contribute to the solution.